q1aa/ExpressCS/readme.md

 "Access is denied." -> start the application as administrator and inside the config set
 host: "*" ✅

+HTTP status code: 413 "Request Entity Too Large" -> The default request size limit is set to 50mb, for disabling set it to 0, [take a look here](#configuration) but i wouldn't recommend to set it much higher then you need, since this can cause memory issues :/

-TODO: Fix the memory leaking when accessing/uploading files ❌
+TODO: Fix the memory leaking when accessing/uploading files ❌ (kinna done [see](#configuration))

 ## Contributing 🤝